About this guide

 - a record of visitors to the residence or approved venue.

-You must take reasonable steps to ensure the accuracy of these documents and ensure that they are made available to a parent of the child on request taking into consideration any court order in relation to the release of information concerning the child to the parent.
+You must take reasonable steps to ensure the accuracy of these documents and ensure that they are made available to a parent of the child on request taking into consideration any court order about the release of information concerning the child to the parent.